| ISO image (International Organization for Standardization)

 stored in a container file.
 Unlike a physical optical disc, an image can be transferred

+over any data link or removable storage medium.
 An ISO image can be rendered, or "burned," to a CD, DVD, or BD by

 using media authoring or disc burning software.
 It can also be opened using any